assignittous/knodeo_scriptella/README.md

 # README

-A simple wrapper for scriptella.
+A simple execution wrapper for scriptella.

+Expects an etl.properties file to be in the same folder as the script being executed

+# Notes

+Allows injection of dynamic values using mustache tokens:

+{{ cwd }}

+# Installation

+`npm install knodeo-scriptella --save`

+# Usage

+scriptella = require("knodeo-scriptella").Scriptella